-A NOTE ON PEDAGOGY, LEARNING GOALS, AND COLLABORATIVE LEARNING:
+ON PEDAGOGY, LEARNING GOALS, AND COLLABORATIVE LEARNING

-In all of my classes, I foreground the learning goals of self-reflexivity, critical thinking, and listening with particular attention to uncovering the relationship between power and knowledge (I'll say more about this in our first session).
+In all of my classes, I foreground learning goals such as self-reflexivity, critical thinking, intellectual curiosity, and critical humility.
+I think these goals (and practices) are really important and help us to listen better with particular attention to uncovering the relationship between power and knowledge.
 This is why one of my teaching strategies is to redirect your attention away from my voice to the voices of others, including your own voices.
 This is not to say that I am not a part of this-that I am not here in body, mind, heart, spirit, or that I don't have power and authority in the classroom.
 But rather to say that the dominant "banking" (vs. "conscientization") method of "I lecture, you listen" is not what I am aiming for.
 Yes, I will lecture at times, but only for the purpose of actively engaging you in conversation, which then gives you the opportunity to develop not only your listening skills but your skills of facilitation and engagement.
 This also means you all are responsible for your own learning.
 Or perhaps more appropriately, we are responsible for our learning.
 In Teaching to Transgress, bell hooks writes: "It's not just my job to make this class work.
 It's everyone's responsibility" (p.
 155).
 The idea is that when students see themselves as mutually responsible for the development of a learning community, they get invested and offer constructive input.
 "Education can only be liberatory when everyone claims knowledge as a field in which we all labor" (p.
-14).
+14).2